psu-spatial/GEOG364-2021/pg_Tut1_about.md

 <br>

 <p class="comment">**Your R AND R-Studio MUST be up to date, or things wont' work**.
-R should be a minimum of 4.1.0 (2021-05-18) -- "Camp Pontanezen" and R-studio a minimum of Version 1.4.1717</p>
+R should be a minimum of 4.1.2 (2021-11-01) -- "Bird Hippie" and R-studio a minimum of Version 1.4.1717</p>

 <div style="margin-bottom:25px;">